Andalusia Must-see Attractions

 If you travel to Barcelona for leisure, we recommend looking for a hotel in Eixample, the Gothic Quarter, or Plaça Catalunya.

-And suppose you also want to go to the beach.
-In that case, we suggest you look for accommodation near La Barceloneta, where you can combine sightseeing with sunbathing without public transport.
+If you also want to go to the beach, we suggest you look for accommodation near La Barceloneta, where you can enjoy sightseeing and sunbathing without public transport.

 The Olympic Port, which is a little further away, is another option to keep in mind, especially if you want to discover Barcelona’s nightlife.

-The areas that we discourage the most are El Raval and Las Ramblas.
-Although these two areas are very touristy during the day, the atmosphere changes significantly at night-time, and these two thoroughfares become messy.
+We discourage El Raval and Las Ramblas the most.
+Although these two areas are very touristy during the day, the atmosphere changes significantly at night, and these two thoroughfares become messy.

 Click here if you want to find the best deals.